RocketMan/solaris-userland-legacy/README.md

     $ cd (component-dir) ; gmake publish

-# Copyright
+## Copyright
 Copyright &copy; 2020 Jim Mason.
-All rights reserved.

-This repository is adapted from code Copyright (c) 2010, 2019, Oracle and/or its affiliates.
-All rights reserved.
+This repository is adapted from material originally authored and published by Oracle and/or its affiliates at https://github.com/oracle/solaris-userland.

+This repository contains files necessary to download, prep, build, test, package and publish open source software.
+It does not include the source code of the respective open source packages.
+This source code is maintained by its respective developers/communities, and is downloaded from their sites as part of the build process.

+## License
+The files in this repository are licensed under the [Common Development and Distribution License](LICENSE).